East Timor Discovery

-When it comes to clothing it is usually recommended that lighter clothes are worn through the day, and warmer ones at night.
+When it comes to clothing it is usually recommended that lighter clothes are worn through the day, and warmer ones at night as it can get very cold in the mountains.
 A hat is also advised to be worn through the day to protect from the sun, along with at least one piece of waterproof clothing for any days that the weather may be wet or windy.

 Footwear is a main priority on this tour.
 Comfortable walking shoes/boots are recommended.

 Your luggage should not exceed 20kgs (44lbs).
 One large suitcase/rucksack, and one small hand luggage rucksack is acceptable.

 Suncream/sunblock is a must.
 Insect repellent, including a bite spray will also be useful to have.
 As our tour in East Timor involves camping, a torch (flashlight) is essential.